lucianoayres/nino-cli/README.md

 Gollama will print the model's response to the console as it receives streaming output by invoking the Ollama CLI.

-#### Save the Output to File
+#### Saving the Output to a File

-Optionally, you can save the output to a file:
+You can optionally save the model's output to a file with the following command:

 ```bash
 ./gollama -model llama3.1 -prompt "What is the capital of France?" | tee answer.txt